john-rodewald/ekg-core/Tutorial.md

 ### Simulating static metrics

 You can register metrics to a metric store so that they cannot be removed or modified.
-Here is an example program that does just that.
+Here is an example program that does this.

 ```haskell
 -- (1)